 Instant Pot Garlic Pasta is a deliciously garlicky cheesy easy dinner recipe!
-This can be an any night of the week meal and it is literally so darn easy!
+This can be an any night of the week meal and it is literally too easy!

 My Instant Pot Pasta with Jar Sauce shows you how easy cooking pasta in your Instant Pot is!
-My Instant Pot Penne Pasta, Instant Pot Primavera Pasta and Instant Pot Spaghetti Bolognese show you how to take stove top recipes into the pressure cooker!
+My Instant Pot Penne Pasta, Instant Pot Primavera Pasta and Instant Pot Spaghetti Bolognese take stove top recipes into the pressure cooker!

 Instant Pot Garlic Pasta